 Technical assistance is available to state and local agencies with civil rights problems in HUD-assisted programs.
-Non-complying HUD applicants or recipients are given the opportunity of a hearing; if that results in a finding of discrimination, federal assistance for the program may be refused, terminated, or suspended.
-HUD may also refer the matter to the Department of Justice for enforcement.
+Noncomplying recipients are given the opportunity to achieve voluntary compliance.
+However, if that fails, federal assistance for the program may be refused, terminated, or suspended.
+HUD may also refer the matter to the Department of Justice for enforcement, if efforts to achieve voluntary compliance are unsuccessful.